joeappleton18/Simple-Vue-Webpack-and-SASS/README.md

   e.g. ``import '../index.html';``

-- Ensure the `<script src="bundle.js"></script>` is included above the `<body>` tag in the HTML page.
+- Ensure the `<script src="bundle.js"></script>` tag is included above the `</body>` tag in the HTML page.

 ## Configuration (webpack.config.js)

-- The project works out of the box however it is expected that you will extend it.
+- The project works out of the box, however it is expected that you will extend it.

 ### Copying assets to the dist folder